ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/60 Structured data/030 Tuples as code.md

 ```step
 [Not [Believes ?c2 ?disagreement]]
 ```
+We were actually calling `Not` with one argument that was a tuple: `[Believes ?c2 ?disagreement]`, that is, it's a data object containing the sequence of data objects:

+* The task `Believes`
+* The variable `?c2`
+* The variable `?disagreement`

-We were actually calling `Not` with one argument that was a tuple: `[Believes ?c2 ?disagreement]`.
-Not takes that tuple and tries to run the call it specifies, i.e. calling `Believes` with `?c2` and `?disagreement` as parameters.
+`Not` takes that tuple and tries to run the call it specifies, i.e. calling `Believes` with `?c2` and `?disagreement` as parameters.
 If the call to `Believes` succeeds, then `Not` fails; if `Believes` fails, then `Not` succeeds.  `Not` just calls the task specified by the tuple, checks whether it failed or succeeded, and then does the opposite.

 We call `Not` a **higher-order** predicate because it takes code as an argument rather than plain old data.[^2]   Higher-order tasks are very important, and we'll talk more about them [shortly](higher-order_tasks).